tucant/tucant/tucant-language/README.md

 (+ (number 1) (number 1)
 ```

 Maybe switch the parsing to everything is an element and elements are separated by whitespace.
 The you can use escaping `\ ` to create larger strings.
+(This should definitely be something for later)

 Starts with calling the typechecking `+` which gets the AST as parameter.
 This function then
 calls the same on the subasts and then gets a value returned that contains the type and a function to actually run the code and return the value.
 This value can then be used by the function to return its own type and a function to run it.